chicken-sloths/bangazon-site-sprint3/README.md

 1. Run `git clone` to pull this repo onto your local machine.
 1. In your terminal, run `npm install` to install the necessary dependencies
 1. Run `npm run db:gen` to build the database
-1. Then run `npm start` to start
+1. Then run `npm start` to start your server
-1.

 ## Summary
 A sales CLI for a mock Amazon + Etsy platform.
 Written by Nashville Software School Apprentice Developers during a week-long Agile sprint.